 What type of bike is best?

 A comfortable racing bike, road bike or touring bike with a good seat and road tires with slick or near-slick tread.
-A hybrid or mountain bike is also possible if you are comfortable riding the daily distances and average speed of the tour (ask us for the 'Training Tips' document for this ride).
+A hybrid or mountain bike is also possible if you are comfortable riding the daily distances and average speed of the tour, however these bikes are usually around 20% slower than a road bike (ask us for the 'Training Tips' document for this ride).

 What sorts of people join our rides?

 People from all parts of Australia and overseas.
 Ages generally range from 30 - 70 with the average age about 50 years old.
 Adventurous cyclists usually about 40% women & 60% men with a mix of singles, friends and couples.